l1xnan/obsidian-better-export-pdf/README.md

 ## Usage

-1. In the upper right corner of the current Markdown view, click More options and select 'Better to PDF';
+1. In the upper right corner of the current Markdown view, click More options and select `Better to PDF`;
-2. Open the command panel and select 'Better Export PDF: Export Current file to PDF'.
+2. Open the command panel and select `Better Export PDF: Export Current file to PDF`.

 If the exported PDF page is abnormal, trying to change the color in the appearance will switch to a light color.